-- (3)(1) This Section addresses the creation and roles of Citizen Advisory Committees requirements in addition to any such requirements otherwise required by this Chapter - (4)(2) Unless exempted by this Section, tThe Board shallmay establish to more a CACs or TACs, or both as appropriate, to participate and assist in the initial development of Comprehensive Plan elements, subarea plans, and functional plans, and development regulations.
+- (3)(1) This Section addresses the creation and roles of Citizen Advisory Committees

+(CACs) and Technical Advisory Committees (TACs), and provides for public notification requirements in addition to any such requirements otherwise required by this Chapter. - (4)(2) Unless exempted by this Section, tThe Board shallmay establish to more a CACs or TACs, or both as appropriate, to participate and assist in the initial development of Comprehensive Plan elements, subarea plans, and functional plans, and development regulations.
 The Board shall seek to have a variety of interests represented on such committees. - (5) A CAC or TAC may be initiated by 1 of the following methods: - (a) The Board may establish one by resolution; or - (b) Any citizen may request the Board to consider calling for a new CAC or TAC relating to a GMA purpose.
 The Board will take public comment on the request.
-If the Board is convinced that a new CAC or TAC would be useful, the Board may authorize its formation by resolution. - (6)(3) The BCGBoard may establish a procedure for taking applications and selecting membership to the CAC or TAC, including establishing a term of service and a method of reappointment (if any) or replacement of members.
-The BCGBoard may also establish by resolution rules of procedure and time-frames for recommendations by a CAC or TAC. - (7)(4) CACs and TACs shallmust follow the requirements of Chapter 42.30 RCW, Open
+If the Board is convinced that a new CAC or TAC would be useful, the Board may authorize its formation by resolution. - (6)(3) The BCCBoard may establish a procedure for taking applications and selecting membership to the CAC or TAC, including establishing a term of service and a method of reappointment (if any) or replacement of members.
+The BCCBoard may also establish by resolution rules of procedure and time-frames for recommendations by a CAC or TAC. - (7)(4) CACs and TACs shallmust follow the requirements of Chapter 42.30 RCW, Open